rccursach/Docs/markdown/cms/multilingual.md

 These bindings ensure that when you save you create an archive of the previous entry, and on deleting of a item the system clears out any translations and archives it left behind.
 The created binding allows for the auto-translate so you can utilize the power of Google Translate.

+## Language Links

+Grafite CMS comes with a blade directive which generates links for your supported languages and provides a simple way to swap between the languages of a single page or blog entry while remaining on the same URL.

 ## Supporting Language URL Prefixes

 By default we support the use of cookies to handle languages and swapping them.
 Since each page/blog/event etc can have a specific url relative to its language with this current build there isn't much point to the prefixes for languages.
 But, that being said, sometimes its handy so here is an easy way to add support for it.